dfreilich/summaries/CleanCode.md

 Clean Code is an incredibly rich depiction of best practices in Agile software craftsmanship.
 Robert Martin, together with a number of other famed Software Engineers and Architects, take you point by point through a vast number of heuristics and best practices in creating good, solid, clean code.
 Through a number of refactoring exercises, Clean Code tries to teach an art, and show how best to design and continuously improve software products.

 > I won't summarize everything throughout the book (there may be some chapters I skip).
 For example, there are a number of chapters where the authors bring you through some refactoring examples, where a summary just isn't enough.

+## Key Parts:
+If you have limited time, and want to get the most value, I would delve deeply into [Chapter 17: Smells and Heuristics](#Chapter-17:-Smells-and-Heuristics), to get a detailed list of all of their compiled best practices in creating so called __*clean code*__.

 ## Chapter 1: Clean Code
 ## Chapter 2: Meaningful Names